 Recommendations.

-Athletes with a markedly abnormal ECG who do not reveal any other features of cardiomyopathy should not be considered as affected by cardiomyopathy and may continue to participate in competitive sport.
+Athletes with a markedly abnormal ECG who do not reveal any other features of cardiomyopathy should not be considered as affected by cardiomyopathy and may continue to participate in all competitive sport.

 (Class IIa, Level of Evidence C)

 However, given the potential for developing a patent cardiomyopathy later on life, it is important that these individuals are assessed periodically (annually during adolescence and young adulthood) and educated with respect to the potential development of cardiac symptoms.